-COVID-19, also known as the coronavirus, is a brand-new virus in the news for how quickly it is spreading, with 41 presumptive positive cases reported in the state as of March 10th.
+COVID-19, also known as the coronavirus, is a brand-new virus in the news for how quickly it is spreading, with over 100,000 presumptive positive cases reported in the state as of June 17th.
 This virus was originally detected in Wuhan, China, and has quickly made its way worldwide.
 COVID-19 is unlike many other illnesses and scientists are still working to determine its origin, vaccination and cure.
 Because it is spreading so quickly, it is important to learn the symptoms and how to keep yourself healthy.
 If you begin to exhibit symptoms, you should call ahead to your doctor or AFC Urgent Care Springfield so the facility can prepare for your visit and avoid passing it to other patients.

 What is COVID-19?

 A coronavirus is an upper respiratory infection.
 There are two separate types of coronavirus: common and novel.
 A common type of coronavirus is the cold, flu or strep throat, which are easily treated with medications, fluids and rest.
 Novel coronaviruses are more severe and include the MERS and SARS outbreaks.
 MERS has since been contained, with cases reported in the Middle East, while SARS has not been detected across the globe since 2004.
 COVID-19 has never been seen before, with no known vaccination at this time.

 Symptoms of Coronavirus